 As I write this, the town of #Ferguson, MO is the number one news story.
 There are several viewpoints of whether they are criminal, looting, rebellious, valiant, outrageous, and on and on.
 It has brought out such feelings, in myself, in others and the lines are being created.
 The story of #Ferguson begins with the shooting and subsequent death of a young man named Michael Brown.
 I am sure on the day, when he left his home he never knew he wouldn't return and that his name would be known across the globe.
 A small little town of 21,000 mostly the working poor have shaken this country and the world..just by Rising.
 I remember seeing the story on Facebook first, of course and couple of people had posted.
 I couldn't even register shock because the story had become so common.
 Then the protests started, first seen in social media and more people began to notice, then I returned from a trip to California to "rioting and unrest" in #Ferguson.
 People being arrested in the streets, rubber bullets, mandatory curfews even the President having to speak about it, 3 times.

 The common theme in the news is the unrest, the looting, the disturbance.
-A reporter on CNN tried to gently suggest that maybe people should only protest during the day because it agitates the police.
+A reporter on CNN actually tried to gently suggest that maybe people should only protest during the day because it agitates the police.
 When a "reporter" ( and I use those quotes marks on purpose) were speaking to 2 photo journalist on CNN about the clashes with the police.
-The 2 journalist who were young, white men stated that the protesters were angry but lawful and it seemed as if the police were taunting by shooting rubber bullets and one had been hit in the leg , well before he could finish this "reporter" cut him off, said the police said the residents were the agitators and thanked them for their time.
+These 2 journalists (who were young, white men) stated that the protesters were angry but lawful and it seemed as if the police were taunting by shooting rubber bullets and one had been hit in the leg.
+Before he could finish this "reporter" ( who is a black man)cut him off, by saying the police stated the residents were the agitators and thanked them for their time.
 This only confirmed what I knew, that people all have their own agendas in this situation and the news stations are trying to "entertain viewers" with the angry, scary black mob story.

 Thanks for stopping by!!